 - up to fifteen (15) years imprisonment

-Furthermore, the defendant may be disqualified holding public office in the United States.
-Meanwhile, penalties for offering or accepting money as a reward for witness testimony includes:
+Furthermore, the defendant may be disqualified from holding public office in the United States.
+Meanwhile, penalties for offering or accepting money as a reward for witness testimony include:

 - a fine that depends on the specifics of the case, and/or

 - up to two (2) years imprisonment